Nixie (folklore): Swedish and Finnic folklore

 In Sweden, nixies (näck) are said to be water spirits, or similar, living in lakes and streams.
 By some accounts, they take the shape of gnomes (Swedish: tomte), but they are also said to appear in the shape of animals, most often in black or white, such as a dog, a cat, a bull, a horse, among others (compare strömkatten, "the stream cat"; see the brook horse).
 It can also take the shape of inanimate objects, like any floating object or treasure.
 A trait shared with other folk beliefs is that the animal forms sometimes appears with three legs.

 Drawing of the Nixie with aquatic plants for hair.
 The Nixie is said to have green hair or foliage in the hair.

-Beyond minor or regional spirits, there is also a major collective nature spirit known as Näcken ("The Nixie"), or Strömkarlen ("The Stream Man"), among others (in Norway Fossegrim), appearing as a slender young or old undressed man, the latter bearded, sitting on a rock near water, masterfully playing an instrument to lure people to and into water.
+Beyond minor or regional spirits, there is also a major collective nature spirit known as Näcken ("The Nixie"), or Strömkarlen ("The Stream Man"), among others (in Norway Fossegrim), appearing as a slender young or old undressed man, the latter bearded, sitting on a rock near water, masterfully playing an instrument to lure people, especially women, to and into water.
 He can play many instruments, with the instrument varying, such as a horn, a flute, a harmonica, etc, but most commonly a violin or similar.
 The hair color varies but is often said to be green, or rather made of foliage, with other hair colors worth mentioning being red.
 The Nixie is both powerful and dangerous in its abilities, bordering on being a quasi-deity.
 Even in shallow water, it can lock peoples' footing in place.
-Other names include: bäckamannen ("the brook man"), dammapågen ("the dam boy"), forskarlen ("the rapid man"), gölamannen ("the pool man"), kvarngubbe ("watermill man"), kvarnrå ("watermill rå"), strömkatten ("the stream cat"), älven ("the river") etc.
+Other names include: bäckamannen ("the brook man"), dammapågen ("the dam boy"), trasken, nixen, ellen, neken" forskarlen ("the rapid man"), gölamannen ("the pool man"), kvarngubbe ("watermill man"), kvarnrå ("watermill rå"), strömkatten ("the stream cat"), älven ("the river") etc.

+To protect oneself against the powers of Näcken, it is said that one must stick a knife in the ground before entering the water to swim.
+If one does not, Näcken can overpower you and drown you.
+If one fiddler wants to learn to play like Näcken, he should go to a stream three Thursday nights in a row, sit down and play.
+The first two nights nothing will happen, but on the third, Näcken shows up.
+The fiddler must bring a black cat as offering.
+He who survives the class without being drowned, will be able to play so moving that even chairs and tables start to dance.